History of the function concept: Zermelo's set theory (1908) modified by Skolem (1922)

 In this quote the reader may observe a shift in terminology: nowhere is mentioned the notion of "propositional function", but rather one sees the words "formula", "predicate calculus", "predicate", and "logical calculus."
 This shift in terminology is discussed more in the section that covers "function" in contemporary set theory.

-The Wiener–Hausdorff–Kuratowski "ordered pair" definition 1914–1921
+Wiener–Hausdorff–Kuratowski ordered pair definition 1914–1921

 The history of the notion of "ordered pair" is not clear.
 As noted above, Frege (1879) proposed an intuitive ordering in his definition of a two-argument function Ψ(A, B).
 Norbert Wiener in his 1914 (see below) observes that his own treatment essentially "revert(s) to Schröder's treatment of a relation as a class of ordered couples".
 Russell (1903) considered the definition of a relation (such as Ψ(A, B)) as a "class of couples" but rejected it: